SanderMertens/flecs/README.md

 ecs_set(world, e, Point, {.x = 10, .y = 20});
 ```

-Flecs components are stored internally as entities, which is why handles to components are of the `EcsEntity` type.
+Flecs components are stored internally as entities, which is why handles to components are of the `ecs_entity_t` type.

 ### System
 A system is logic (a function) that is executed for every entity that has a set of components that match a system's interest.
 In flecs, systems specify their interest, and when they should run.
 To define a system, you can use the `ECS_SYSTEM` macro, which wraps around the `ecs_new_system` function: